 Lee, C., & Lew-Williams, C. (2023).
 The dynamic functions of social cues during children's word learning.
 Infant and Child Development, 32, e2372.

 Zettersten, M., Cutler, M., & Lew-Williams, C. (2023).
-Acitve information-seeking in support of learning extensions of novel words.
+Active information-seeking in support of learning extensions of novel words.
 Proceedings of the 45th Annual Conference of the Cognitive Science Society.

 Rane, S., Nencheva, M., Wang, Z., Lew-Williams, C., Russakovsky, O., & Griffiths, T. L. (2023).
 Predicting word learning in children from the performance of computer vision systems.
 Proceedings of the 45th Annual Conference of the Cognitive Science Society.